 A global leader who believes innovative approaches and catalytic coalitions can solve the most challenging issues, Gabrielle leads dynamic teams and collaborates with partners to spark global change.
 Prior to founding Panorama, she directed the $100 million Ebola Program at the Paul G. Allen Family Foundation, investing in creative approaches to combat the Ebola outbreak in West Africa.
 Gabrielle previously served as the director of Global Program Advocacy at the Bill & Melinda Gates Foundation, leading the team that advanced policy and advocacy agendas for the organization’s global issues.
 In 2014, she won the Gold Medallion award from Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs for her leadership on malaria.
 Gabrielle is the chair of American Friends of United for Global Mental Health and serves on numerous advisory committees and panels.

-The Upswing Fund named a ten-person Advisory Committee of diverse experts across a range of adolescent mental health specialties who support our work to provide resources to adolescent mental health providers and mental health policy, advocacy, and system enabling organizations.
-The committee, in partnership with the Fund’s director, defined the grantmaking priorities and criteria for awarding grants.
+The Upswing Fund named an Advisory Committee of diverse experts across a range of adolescent mental health specialties who support our work to provide resources to adolescent mental health providers and mental health policy, advocacy, and system enabling organizations.
+The committee, in partnership with the Fund’s founding director, defined the grantmaking priorities and criteria for awarding grants.

 Anne Marie Albano, PhD, ABPP